kaakaww/scan-configuration/Authentication/Cookie_Auth/README.md

 When a request with an invalid, or non-present cookie is sent the server will respond by redirecting the user to the /login page.

-For more help configuring Cookie Authentidation, see our [Documentation](https://docs.stackhawk.com/hawkscan/configuration/authenticated-scanning.html#usernamepassword-authentication--cookie-authorization)
+For more help configuring Cookie Authentication, see our [Documentation](https://docs.stackhawk.com/hawkscan/configuration/authenticated-scanning.html#usernamepassword-authentication--cookie-authorization)

 #### Running the scanner with multiiple config files